 - 2 cl red vermouth

-- Stir with plenty of ice, add orange zest, cheers!
+- Stir for a long time with plenty of ice, add an orange zest, cheers!

-Mathias Bühler is part of the management team of Bern's iconic Café Adrianos, which includes a roastery, a colonial coffee shop, and a shop.
-Mäthu is a two-time Swiss Cup Tasting Champion and was ranked sixth best sensory expert at the 2014 World Cup.
+Mathias Bühler is part of the management team of Bern's cult cafe Adrianos with its roastery, Colonial, and shop.
+Mäthu is a two-time Swiss Cup Tasting Champion and was the sixth-best sensory judge at the 2014 World Championship.

-A rather special coffee blend that, as a cold brew, boasts wonderful chocolate notes.
-Made with a blend from the Frutiger Tropical House, consisting of 10% Frutiger terroir Arabica, 81% Indian/Brazil terroir Arabica, and 9% Indian terroir Canephora.
-Handmade on my Comandante and Hario water dripper.
-80g of coffee to 1 liter of water.
-Brews within 8 hours.
+A rather special coffee blend, which scores with wonderful chocolate notes as a Cold Brew.
+With the blend from the Tropenhaus Frutigen consisting of 10% Arabica Frutiger Terroir, 81% Arabica Terroir India/Brazil and 9% Canephora Terroir India.
+Hand-made on my Comandante and the Hario water dripper.
+80g coffee to 1 liter of water.
+Prepared within 8 hours.

 Tinu Egger works for Kialoa and is a multiple successful participant in all coffee championships.